jojozhuang/jojozhuang.github.io/_cloud/amazon-aws/aws-amazon-lambda.md

 ```
 Upload these two files into the bucket and make them public.
 ![image](/assets/images/cloud/4115/10-2-build-serverless-21.png)
+### 2.5 Testing Lambda Function
-Access the link of index.html in web browser.
+Visit the link of index.html in web browser.
 We should see the page.
 ![image](/assets/images/cloud/4115/10-2-build-serverless-22.png)
 Click on the button, the title will be changed.
 A call to the lambda function is made to get the name.
 ![image](/assets/images/cloud/4115/10-2-build-serverless-23.png)